devops-project-2024/infrastructure/playbook/readme.md

 ## Overview

-This README document explains the purpose and functionality of a series of Ansible playbooks designed to set up and manage a Kubernetes cluster.
-The playbooks cover the setup of Kubernetes master and worker nodes, network configurations, and the deployment of necessary Kubernetes components.
+This document details Ansible playbooks for setting up a Kubernetes cluster, including master and worker nodes, network configurations, and Kubernetes components.
+It also includes playbooks for pinging servers and handling SSH host key checking.

 ## Prerequisites

-Before running the playbooks, you need to have the following installed on your machine:

-- Ansible
+- Ansible installed on your control machine
-- Access to a set of machines (virtual or physical) where Kubernetes will be installed
+- Machines (virtual or physical) for Kubernetes installation
-- SSH access to all the machines
+- SSH access to these machines

 ## Playbook Descriptions

 ### 1. Kubernetes Master Setup

+- **File:** `k8s-master-playbook.yml`
-`k8s-master-playbook.yml`: This playbook initializes the Kubernetes master node, sets up the Kubernetes cluster, and deploys the Calico network plugin.
+- **Description:** Initializes the Kubernetes master node, sets up the cluster, and deploys Calico as the network plugin.

 ### 2. Kubernetes Nodes Setup

+- **File:** `k8s-nodes-playbook.yml`
-`k8s-nodes-playbook.yml`: This playbook joins worker nodes to the Kubernetes cluster and configures them as necessary.
+- **Description:** Joins worker nodes to the Kubernetes cluster with necessary configurations.

 ### 3. Common Setup

-`common-setup-playbook.yml`: Contains common setup tasks for all nodes in the cluster, such as installing Docker and Kubernetes packages.
+- **File:** `common-setup-playbook.yml`
+- **Description:** Installs common prerequisites like Docker and Kubernetes on all nodes.

+### 4. Ping Servers

+- **File:** `ping-servers-playbook.yml`
+- **Description:** Ensures connectivity to all servers in the inventory by sending ping requests.

+### 5. Disable Host Key Checking

+- **Purpose:** To avoid manual SSH host key verification prompts during playbook runs.
+- **Method:** Set `ANSIBLE_HOST_KEY_CHECKING=False` in your environment or `ansible.cfg`, or use `-e 'ansible_host_key_checking=False'` with `ansible-playbook` command.

 ## Usage

-1. Update the inventory file (`hosts.ini`) with the IP addresses of your master and worker nodes.

-2. Run the playbook for setting up the Kubernetes master:
+1. Populate `hosts.ini` with your nodes' IP addresses.

+2. To ping and check connectivity:

     ```bash
+    ansible-playbook -i hosts.ini ping.yml
+    ```
+3. For the Kubernetes master setup:

+    ```bash
     ansible-playbook -i hosts.ini k8s-master-playbook.yml
     ```

-3. Once the master is set up, run the playbook for setting up the worker nodes:
+4. For the worker nodes setup:

     ```bash
     ansible-playbook -i hosts.ini k8s-nodes-playbook.yml
     ```

-4. Verify the cluster status with:
+5. Check the cluster with:

     ```bash
     kubectl get nodes